Battle of Kallo: Legacy

 The Italian general Andrea Cantelmo, who had played a key role in the Spanish triumph, commissioned the battle painter Pieter Snayers, already in service of the Spanish Crown, to paint a large canvas depicting the battle, which is shown from the perspective of the force under Cantelmo, with the Spanish troops attacking the fort of Verrebroek in the foreground, and the fleeing Dutch soldiers and the fort of Kallo in the background.
 The battle is referenced in a genre painting by Jacob Jordaens, As the Old Sing, So the Young Pipe, which shows a merry company making music together.
 The song that they are singing, as seen in a music sheet, is entitled Een nieuw liedeken van Calloo.
-It celebrates the victory of the cardinal-infante and was widely distributed on broadsheets after the battle.
+It celebrates the victory of the Cardinal-Infante and was widely distributed on broadsheets after the battle.
 The Antwerp town council commissioned Peter Paul Rubens not to paint a canvas, but to design a triumphal chariot about the victory of Kallo that was displayed a few months later at the city's Ommegang.
-Rubens, who had already designed the decorations for the entrance of the cardinal-infante to the city in 1635, was paid in wine.
+Rubens, who had already designed the decorations for the entrance of the Cardinal-Infante to the city in 1635, was paid in wine.
 The chariot was meant to resemble a ship with its mast having been replaced by an accumulation of trophies, and which hosts a series of allegorical figures whose meaning was described by Gaspar Gevartius in the book Pompa Introitus Ferdinandi (1641).
-The ship is a symbol of Felicitas, while the figures on board personificate Providentia, Virtus and Fortuna, plus Antverpia (the city of Anwerp) and Audomarum (Saint-Omer).
+The ship is a symbol of Felicitas, while the figures on board personify Providentia, Virtus and Fortuna, plus Antverpia (the city of Antwerp) and Audomarum (Saint-Omer).
 Two Victorias hold civic crowns symbolizing the victory of Kallo and the raising of the siege of Saint-Omer.
 The remaining figures are chained Dutch and French prisoners.
 The trophies include suits of armour, shields, weapons and flags, accompanied by scrolls inscribed with the quotes De Gallis Capta Fugata ('captured from the French who were put on flight') and Caesis Detracta Batavis ('taken from the Dutch that have been defeated').